In the aftermath of a dog bite attack, we suggest a few actions you should take immediately to protect your safety and legal interests:

 Report a dog bite to help other potential victims

-Once you report a dog bite there is now a record showing that the dog was aggressive.
+Once you report you were bitten by a dog there is now a record showing that the dangerous dog was aggressive.
 This record shows that the owner of the dog is aware of the dog’s viciousness.
 This helps future victims prove liability against the dog owner.
 It also keeps the dog owner from being able to claim that his dog would never be aggressive.
 By filing a report you protect other potential victims.

 Doctor’s Duty to Report